s0md3v/sd-webui-roop/README.md

 Users of this software are expected to use this software responsibly while abiding the local law.
 If face of a real person is being used, users are suggested to get consent from the concerned person and clearly mention that it is a deepfake when posting content online.
 Developers of this software will not be responsible for actions of end-users.

 ## Installation

-To install the extension, follow these steps:
+First of all, if you can't install it for some reason, don't open an issue here.
+Google your errors.

+> On Windows, Microsoft Visual C++ 14.0 or greater must be installed before installing the extension.
+[During the install, make sure to include the Python and C++ packages.](https://github.com/s0md3v/roop/issues/153)

++ Run this command: `pip install insightface==0.7.3`
 + In web-ui, go to the "Extensions" tab and use this URL `https://github.com/s0md3v/sd-webui-roop` in the "install from URL" tab.
 + Restart the UI

-On Windows, Microsoft Visual C++ 14.0 or greater must be installed before installing the extension.
-[During the install, make sure to include the Python and C++ packages.](https://github.com/s0md3v/roop/issues/153)

 ## Usage